xuezhma/Chatting-app/README.md

 # Chatting-app
 <h2>Introduction</h2>
-<p>This project is a practice to my self-studying.</p>
+<p>This project is a practice to my self-studying.
+I keep a to-do list on top of the server.js file, if anyone wanna grab.</p>
 <p>It is a web-based real-time single-page chat app in node.js.</p>
+<p>Most JavaScript code is now in ES6 style.</p>
 <p>Demo on Heroku: https://safe-shore-4614.herokuapp.com/ </p>
-<p>Used tools include: Express, AngularJS, Socket.io, Mongodb, Mongoose, express-session, cookie-parser, client-sessions, Moment.js, jQuery, and Bootstrap</p>
+<p>Used tools include: Express, AngularJS, Socket.io, MongoDB(with Mongoose on MongoLab), client-sessions, Moment.js, jQuery, and Bootstrap.
+See package.json for dependencies.</p>

 <h2>Instruction for Developers</h2>

+<p>0.
+Install the newest Node.js if it's not at v5.x</p>
 <p>1.
-After download, open folder in terminal and type 'npm install'</p>
+After download the repo, open folder in terminal and type 'npm install'</p>
 <p>2.
 Type 'node server.js' in terminal to run the app.</p>
 <p>3.
 Go to localhost:3000 on browser.</p>

 <h2>Current Features for Users</h2>
 <h3> For both guest users and registered users:</h3>
+<p>Hidden Emojis in chat rooms!</p>
-<p>Join different chat rooms with different usernames with query parameters</p>
+<p>Join different chat rooms with different usernames(as long as it's not being used by registered users) </p>
 <p>Pass live messages with names and sent time within a chat room</P>
 <p>Modify sent time to user's time zone</P>
 <p>User commands:</strong></p>\